• Home

 Tasks you need to do on your own and that take quiet concentration – those are the ones that are good to do at home.
 Indeed, our DHL Consulting colleagues named higher productivity and efficiency as one advantage of mobile working during the pandemic.

-3. People appreciate the flexibility
+3. People Appreciate the Flexibility

 The ability to work flexibly is valued by many team members – and allows those with family responsibilities, for example, to better arrange private tasks and work priorities.
 Ultimately, a flexible approach can foster more diversity in the team.
 There is a caveat here: When working virtually, work and home life can blur, so it’s important to create structure in your workday and to plan breaks.